hvwaldow/pyws-BE-15-2-26/README.md

 **These recommendations were changed (2015-04-13).**

-Realizingthe difficulties that might arise due to interactions of system - Python and workshop - Python -- even if using a _virtualenvironment_, **we now recommend for all OS (Windows, OS X, Linux) the _Anaconda_ Python distribution.** Next to a quick setup to work with the tutorial
+Realizing the difficulties that might arise due to interactions of system - Python and workshop - Python -- even if using a _virtualenvironment_, **we now recommend for all OS (Windows, OS X, Linux) the _Anaconda_ Python distribution.** Next to a quick setup to work with the tutorial